UAVLab-SLU/detection-and-tracking/README.md

     Add path in `__init__.py`

 4. Install YOLO for object detection. [link](https://docs.ultralytics.com/)

+5. Install requirements for Siamese Tracker. ```pip install requirements_tracker.txt```
-5. We are using Siamese Network to track objects/people.[reference](https://github.com/vision4robotics/SiamAPN)
+6. We are using Siamese Network to track objects/people.[reference](https://github.com/vision4robotics/SiamAPN)
-6.
+7.
     We used SiamAPN++.
 Pretrained model can be downloaded from [link](https://github.com/vision4robotics/SiamAPN#siamapn-1)

     Download the Pretrained model and rename it as SiamAPNPlusModel.pth.